 In Manifesto for a Moral Revolution, Novogratz tells many stories of entrepreneurs who are defying conventional definitions of success.
 Ankit Agarwal, founder of Indian flower incense company Phool, is one of them.

 To achieve this goal, he developed a method to turn the flowers into charcoal-free incense sticks that are used daily in households across India.
-He also insisted to employ only “scavenger” women to sort, clean and roll the incense sticks – a group of people who are normally treated as outcasts in Indian society – to provide them with an opportunity to learn skills and earn a dignified income.
+He also insisted on employing only “scavenger” women to sort, clean and roll the incense sticks to provide them with an opportunity to learn skills and earn a dignified income.

-If Agarwal had applied traditional measures of success to his business, his employment strategy would have been short-lived. since it led to major setbacks and increased cost.
-In the most extreme case, the property owner whom Agarwal rented his first factory space from ended up destroying all the equipment when he learned about the employee’s caste.
+If Agarwal had applied traditional measures of success to his business, his employment strategy would have been short-lived, since it led to major setbacks and increased cost.
+In the most extreme case, Agarwal’s first commercial landlord destroyed all factory equipment when he learned about the employee’s caste.

 But he didn’t let this deter him.
 While the ultimate objective for his startup is to be a profitable business, he refused to make concessions on his core values to fast track the company’s growth.